csound-plugins/csound-plugins/src/semsys/doc/semspacebuild.md

 * The source is read **paragraph by paragraph**.
 A blank line is a hard boundary; a chunk never crosses it.
 * Each paragraph is split into **overlapping word-windows** (~`maxlen`-sized words, ~15% overlap).
 One embedding vector is produced per window.
 * Boundaries are **word-based, approximate**, not token-exact.
-For long inputs to be fully covered, the tokenizer must not truncate below `maxlen`, otherwise each window is cut and the tail is lost (see the README, *Model and token limits*).
+For long inputs to be fully covered, the model's built-in tokenizer must not truncate below `maxlen`, otherwise each window is cut and the tail is lost (see the README, *Model and token limits*).

 The output file is **created/overwritten**.
 The stored vectors carry no source text (see [semspace](semspace.md); the space does not index).

-A tokenizer must have been provided to [semload](semload.md).
+An embedding model must have been loaded with [semload](semload.md).

 ## Syntax